 Consumers who purchase vehicles from a new or used car dealership often want the protection that an extended warranty and GAP contract offers.
 Especially with a used car, you never know what issues are going to arise after you purchase and drive off the lot.
 And you do not want to be stuck with owing more than the car is worth if there is a bad accident and the vehicle is totaled.
 From representing numerous consumers in car dealership fraud and warranty cases in Maryland, the lawyers at Whitney, LP know that the protection you have, the better.

 Get Your Free Legal Consultation for car dealership fraud at Whitney, LLP.
-Attorney’s fees are paid out of the recovery against the dealership, and there are no out of pocket fees or expenses.
 Contact Us Online or call us at (410)-583-8000.

 However, there is a common practice that only the most dishonest car dealerships engage in – Stealing the extended warranty or GAP insurance money.

 Dealership Did Not Pay the Extended Warranty Company

 Used car dealerships are especially known for this scam.
 The consumer purchases an extended warranty for their used car, and rolls the price of the warranty into the amount financed.
 They sign the warranty contract, and should get the extended warranty paperwork and booklet.
 Either a few weeks, or months, or years passes, and then there is a problem with the car.

 The consumer calls the extended warranty company to make a claim, but is told that they do not have a warranty.
 After checking and double checking their paperwork, they cal the dealership to speak with a manager about why their extended warranty company does not have their name on file.
 If they are able to speak with a manager, their complaints are almost always ignored or met with promises of call backs… and the manager never calls back.

 Dealership Did Not Pay the GAP Insurance Company